-The Company's statement of financial condition is prepared in accordance with accounting principles generally accepted in the United States of America which requires management to make estimates and assumptions that affect amounts reported in the statement of financial condition and accompanying footnotes.
-Management believes that the estimates utilized in the statement of financial condition are reasonable.
+The Company's statment of finacial condition are prepared in accordance with accounting principles generally accepted in the United States of America which requires management to make estimates and assumptions that affect amounts reported in the statement of financial condition and accompanying footnotes.
+Management believes that the estimates utilized in the statement of finacial condition are reasonable.
 Actual results could differ from these estimates.
 Market conditions could increase the risk and complexity of the judgments in these estimates.